lauraminter/seattle-kids/README.md

 The null model consists of using the average enrollment from the training set to determine the predicted enrollment.
 This is sensitive to the way the data is split but should give a reasonable comparison.
 The R2 score is relative to this averaged model so this is expected to be 0.
 The RMSE, on the other hand, gives a sense of overall how much error there is in the model.

 ### Model Evaluation
 The time-lagged population data improved the linear models from around 69% explained variation to approximately 90% explained variation.
-All of the models showed signficant improvement over the null model in terms of RMSE.
+All of the models showed significant improvement over the null model in terms of RMSE.

 The best model we were able to make used the population and 5-year lag of population to predict total enrollment.
 This model had an R2 of 0.913 and an RMSE of 846 for unseen data.
 This represents a factor of 5 decrease from the RMSE for the null model (average).
 The model explains 91% of the variation in the enrollment using just two pieces of population data: current population and 5-year lagged population.